The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Material and Methods

+The inclusion of the scale factor $\sqrt{J}$ is related to the convergence to the CLR transformation and is shown in Appendix 1. \item ${\bf Z}{\scriptstyle [\lambda]} = \big[z_{ij}{\scriptstyle [\lambda]}\big]$ is the chiPower-transformed data matrix with power $\lambda$.
+Euclidean distances between the rows of ${\bf Z}{\scriptstyle [\lambda]}$ are called chiPower distances between the rows of $\bf X$, which for $\lambda=1$ are the chi-square distances in a regular CA context.
+The set of all Euclidean distances between rows of ${\bf Z}{\scriptstyle [\lambda]}$, i.e. the Euclidean geometry of chiPower-transformed data, defines the chiPower geometry of the original matrix $\bf X$. \end{enumerate} As shown in Appendix 1, the chiPower transformation converges in the limit, as $\lambda$ tends to 0, to the CLRs that have been negatively shifted by the column means of ${\bf Z}{\scriptstyle [\lambda]}$.
+This can be corrected to give actual CLRs in the limit, if required, by simply adding the column means of ${\bf Z}{\scriptstyle [\lambda]}$.
+This is done by default in the \textsf{R} function \texttt{chiPower}.

 The way the power $\lambda$ is chosen will depend on the statistical learning objective.
-In unsupervised learning, the power will be chosen to make the chiPower geometry of the samples be as close as possible to their logratio geometry (see Section 2.4).
+In unsupervised learning, the power can be chosen to make the chiPower geometry of the samples be as close as possible to their logratio geometry (see Section 2.4).
 This means that methods such as PCA and clustering of the samples can be validly performed on the chiPowered data, as a substitute for logratio-transformed data.
-In supervised learning where the compositions serve as predictors of a response, $\lambda$ will be chosen to optimize model fit or predictivity, and if the sample is of sufficient size, the power can can be chosen by cross-validation.
-In this case, not all the above steps are necessary -- for example, the closure in step 2 is not necessary and steps 3 and 4 only change the scales of the predictors linearly and this does not affect their roles in modelling.
-In supervised learning where the compositions serve as responses, however, not only would closeness to logratio geometry be important, but also the predictability of the compositions by the explanatory variables -- in this case a compromise would have to be reached in choosing $\lambda$ between these competing objectives.
+In supervised learning where the compositions serve as predictors of a response, $\lambda$ will be chosen to optimize model fit or predictivity, and if the sample is of sufficient size, the power can be chosen by cross-validation.
+In this case, not all the above steps are necessary -- for example, steps 3 and 4 only change the scales of the predictors linearly and this does not affect their roles in modelling.
+In supervised learning where the compositions serve as responses, however, not only would closeness to logratio geometry be important, but also the predictability of the compositions by the explanatory variables -- in this case a compromise would perhaps be desirable in choosing $\lambda$ between these competing objectives.